joakimfors/openstreetmap.se-content/pages/nyheter/2017-09-12-english-temp-slow-tiles.md

 Date: 2017-09-12
 Categories: nyheter, server
 Author: Karl Wettin
-Description: Temporary slow tile server
+Description: Temporarily slow tile server
-Summary: Temporary slow tile server
+Summary: Temporarily slow tile server
 Flags: front

-# Temporary slow response from tile server
+# Temporarily slow tile server

 OpenStreetMap Sweden reinstalled the PostGIS database on a new disk, updated it new with new data from scratch and cleared out old cache.